bheisler/criterion.rs/book/src/migrating_0_2_to_0_3.md

 communicates with the external process and also allows benchmarks to work with custom measurements, which was not possible previously.
 For an example of benchmarking an external process, see the `benches/external_process.rs` benchmark in the Criterion.rs repository.

+### Throughput has been expanded to `u64`

+Existing benchmarks with u32 Throughputs will need to be changed.
+Using u64 allows Throughput to scale up to much larger numbers of bytes/elements.